SalmonSlack/squish-plus/README.md

 7. Click the following Menu buttons: `Host -> Mods -> Squish+ -> Back -> Settings -> Skip Intro Cutscene -> Back -> Host`
 8. Once you've loaded in, click **D-Pad Down** (End key by default).
 If Mario squishes, then you're all set!

-From here, I suggest configuring your controls, and going to the [official modding page](https://mods.sm64coopdx.com/mods/) to find some fun [character models](https://mods.sm64coopdx.com/mods/categories/custom-characters.4/) to mess around with!
-Or you could even [make your own!](https://github.com/coop-deluxe/character-template?tab=readme-ov-file#character-templates-for-coop-deluxe) If you enable the pre-installed `Character Select` and `[CS] Extra Characters` mods, you can select the ones you've downloaded and more with the in-game `/char-select` command!
+Once you verify the mod is working, I recommend setting `Interpolation` to `Fast` by returning to the main menu and clicking `Options -> Display -> Interpolation.` This fixes a lot of visual bugs!
+From there, I suggest configuring your controls, and going to the [official modding page](https://mods.sm64coopdx.com/mods/) to find some fun [character models](https://mods.sm64coopdx.com/mods/categories/custom-characters.4/) to mess around with!
+Or you could even [make your own!](https://github.com/coop-deluxe/character-template?tab=readme-ov-file#character-templates-for-coop-deluxe) If you enable the pre-installed `Character Select` and `[CS] Extra Characters` mods, you can select the ones you've downloaded and more with the in-game `/char-select` command accessed by hitting the `Enter` key!
 <br/><br/>

 ## 🎮 Mod Instructions / Controls